ehetherington/libtinylogger/guide/examples.md

 The mode of operation may be selected from the command line.

-It defaults to a debug message format, but Json or XML may be selected from the command line.
+It defaults to a debug message format, but JSON or XML may be selected from the command line.

 TODO: doxygen links logrotate.c to the library source file.
 Figure out how to